Rhythm structure basics

 Below is an example of a rhythm driven by a melodic pattern.
 Watch closely how later another melodic layer pops in, and it changes the perception of the rhythmic pattern of the track:

 One more similar example.
 In this case, the groove is totally made of melody and bassline synergy.
 And again, later on, another melodic layer comes into play, which fills the gaps.

-Next track I’d like to show a pretty typical groove made of bass and drums, but what’s cool here is an accent on the backbeat in a form of vocal on top of the snare drum.
+Next track I’d like to show a pretty typical groove made of bass and drums, but what’s cool here is an accent on the backbeat in the form of a vocal on top of the snare drum.
 Yet again, you can find such a pattern from Techno to Psytrance:

-At these tracks, the groove is driven by offbeat sound, which repeats half less times — only between 1st—2nd, and 3rd—4th beats:
+At these tracks, the groove is driven by offbeat sound, which repeats half fewer times — only between 1st—2nd, and 3rd—4th beats: